oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 # `Streaming Data Interfaces` Sample

 This FPGA sample is a tutorial that demonstrates how to implement streaming data interfaces on an IP component.
-If you have not already gone over the IP Authoring Interfaces Overview Tutorial, it is recommended that you do so before continuing with this tutorial.
+It is recommended that you review the IP Authoring Interfaces Overview Tutorial before continuing with this tutorial.

 | Area                  | Description
 |:--                    |:--